 The reason killing a squirrel is not recommended by this site, however, is that killing squirrels does not work.
 Humane methods are not just more socially acceptable, they are also more effective.

 This site offers information on how to get rid of squirrels in your yard and how to get rid of squirrels in the attic.
 It provides pointers on how to get rid of squirrels naturally by understanding the important facts about squirrels and the different types of squirrels, especially the differences between red squirrels and gray squirrels.
 On this site, you can learn about how to get rid of squirrels naturally, choosing the best squirrel bait and choosing the best squirrel repellent.
 If it is a method for getting rid of squirrels that really works, you can read about it here.

 It's fun to watch squirrels in parks and in the woods.
 But if you would prefer not to watch them gnaw through the ceiling while you have guests over for dinner, use the methods described on these pages for getting rid of squirrels—without killing them—for good.

 Note: Browse through the articles below to find answers to any questions you may have about getting rid of squirrels:

 Baiting a squirrel trap is easy when you know what you are doing.
 Here are eight simple rules, apply them and achieve success.

 Discover how to get rid of squirrels.
-If squirrels are becoming a pest in your home or garden, you need to be armed with the latest thinking and products so you can tackle the problem quickly, easily and humanely.
 This article will provide you with enough tips and tricks to banish any squirrel problem permantly.

 Finding a bait that squirrels like is relatively easy because they like most things.
 However, for best results choose the bait to suit the type of squirrel and the time of the year.